alexfigliolia/metrics/README.md

   ]
 });

-// Post the metric to your analytics service HomeScreenMetric.on("stop", (metric) => {
+// Post the metric to your analytics service on "stop" HomeScreenMetric.on("stop", (metric) => {
   await fetch("/analytics", {
     method: "POST",